-The OASIS OF PUNTE ALBERETE and the MANDRIOLE VALLEY are two sides of the same coin.
-They stem namely from the complicated water-related happenings of the Lamone River, which flows near the Pine Forest of San Vitale, dividing Marina Romea from Casalborsetti.
+The OASIS OF PUNTE ALBERETE and VALLE MANDRIOLE are two sides of the same coin.
+They stem namely from the complicated water-related happenings of the Lamone river, which flows near the Pine Forest of San Vitale, dividing Marina Romea from Casalborsetti.

 Punte Alberete is a vast flooded forest of great suggestion, one of the very few extant examples in southern Europe.

 It is a 180-hectare freshwater wetland, and it alternates areas of hygrophilous wood and flooded meadow, which can be visited following a pedestrian loop trail.
 You will have so the chance to observe the typical flora and fauna of marshlands.

 Valle Mandriole (also known as Valle della Canna) is a freshwater lagoon characterized by bodies of water covered with thick rushes.
 A watchtower on the border makes it a privileged place for birdwatching and nature photography.

 The area is crossed by the cycling itinerary of the Lamone river, which connects Marina Romea to the towns of Russi and Bagnacavallo.

 THE PINE FOREST OF SAN VITALE AND PIALASSA DELLA BAIONA